PeterKawa/Homey.ink/README.md

 - Casting the dashboard to your Google hub can also be done by entering this URL to the "Cast" card in your flow.
 - <b>Your token can be acquired by visiting https://homey.ink, look for a large string in the console (push F12 mostly) after logging on</b>

-In case you want to stop the FTP server, just restart “Micro Web Server” app, b/c FTP is only needed if you want to transfer files to Homey.
+In case you want to stop the FTP server, just restart “Micro Web Server” app (make sure "Autolaunch FTP server" is unticked), b/c FTP is only needed if you want to transfer files to Homey.
 No worries, the HTTP server stays online, so does PeterDeeDash
 </br>
 (thanks to Martin_van_der_Aart)
 </br>